mental32/kernel/README.md

  - *Should support AMD86 and work in 64bit mode w/ full paging*
  - *Should perform basic co-operative multitasking*
  - *Should be written in Haskell as much as possible.*
-   - Assembly or Zig should only be used where required for functionality or performance reasons.
+   - C, Assembly or Rust should only be used where required for functionality or performance reasons.

 #### [Optional](#Goals)